Sdattagu/social-network-kata/README.md

 You're ready to start interacting with the app.
 You can try the following commands:

 - [User A] publishes "[Phrase A]".
 If the user doesn't exist in the network yet, you'll see a message stating that the user was created, and that message is published.
 - [User A] views [User B].
 This will output a list, ordered by post time, of User B's timeline, regardless of whether User A is following User B or not.
+Note that User A can view their own timeline using this command!
 - [User A] follows [User B].
 By following a user, and THEN viewing your own posts, you'll see a 'merged' view of your own timeline.

 ## Generic Description of Code